binwei/simclr/simclr_wandb_test.md

 ## Test [simclr](https://paperswithcode.com/paper/a-simple-framework-for-contrastive-learning) with [Weights & Biases](https://www.wandb.com)

-This document is a step-by-step guide to reproduce a problem when using W&B for hyperparameter tuning.
-This might be a specific problem when W&B is used for simclr.
-In the hope of finding the root cause of the issue, this document is an effort to allow the problem to be easily reproducible.
+This document is a step-by-step guide to do hyperparameter tuning for simclr using W&B.

-### Summary of the problem
+### Summary of the changes

-When using wandb for grid search sweep of hyperparameters during simclr finetuning step, accuracy drops drastically and systematically.
-For the same set of parameters, the accuracy drops from over 90% to below 30%.

 The change to add wandb API calls is minimal, from [run.py](run.py) (without using wandb) to [run_sweep.py](run_sweep.py) (with wandb).
 There is only one additional dependency in the docker environment: